Package-level declarations

 Calculate the radius of a circle based on the chord length, arc midpoint and chord midpoint

-Return a triangle that is used as a "field of view".
+Return a triangle Polygon e.g. for use as a "field of view".

 processFeatureCollection goes through the feature collection from a tile and adds it to the feature collection for the grid, deduplicating by OSM is as it goes.